hrvach/fpg1/README.md

 A. You might not be the target audience. :-)

+##### Q. How much SDRAM is needed to run the core?

+A. It doesn't use SDRAM at all, so any MiSTer version should be fine.

 ## Known issues and missing features

 - Missing RPA instruction for reading ascii from paper tape